shiftan/simple_sagemaker/README.md

     - output.tar.gz - the *main instance* output data (other outputs are ignored)
     - sourcedir.tar.gz - source code and dependencies
 - [Job name 2] - another execution of the same task

+# Local mode
+SageMaker offers partial ["local mode"](https://sagemaker.readthedocs.io/en/stable/overview.html#local-mode) support in order to test locally.
+The basic mode runs just the docker locally, while keep using S3 for input/output, and there's the `local_code` mode that does everything locally.
+To use the basic mode with *Simple Sagemaker*, `local` or `local_gpu` as instance type and `local_mode = True` for `SageMakerProject` constructor (this is done automatically with `ssm` CLI).
+Notes:
+- Local mode doesn't support all features, e.g. state isn't supported.
+More notes and exclusions can be seen on the [documentation](["local_mode"](https://sagemaker.readthedocs.io/en/stable/overview.html#local-mode) )
+- `local_code` mode isn't currently supported by *Simple Sagemaker*

 # Distributed training
 Sagemaker's PyTorch and TensorFlow pre-built images has extra customization for distributed training.
 Make sure to configure `framework`,